zuplo/docs/blog/2023-08-08-open-source-release/index.md

 :::

-All done!
-Your auth translation service is all ready to go 👏.

-#### 2- Add some users to the "database" so you can manage some keys
+### 2- Add some users to the "database" so you can manage some keys

-To keep the demo simple, we created a fake database in JavaScript/TypeScript in the Auth Translation API project.
-Go the Zuplo portal again and now head to **_Files > data.ts_** and edit this file.
-Add yourself as a member of the `sales-east` organization with me (abdallah@zuplo.com).
+To keep the demo simple, we created a mock database API project.
+Go the Zuplo portal again and open the **file explorer**.
+Open the `modules/data.ts` file and add yourself as a member of the `sales-east` organization with me (abdallah@zuplo.com).
 Don’t forget to save your changes (CMD+S).

 :::note